 The NCCN experts serving on the Breast Cancer Risk Reduction Panel feel strongly that tamoxifen is a superior choice of risk-reduction agent for most postmenopausal women desiring non-surgical risk-reduction therapy.
-This is based on the updated STAR trial results that showed diminished benefits of raloxifene compared to tamoxifen after cessation of therapy.76 However, consideration of toxicity may still lead to the choice of raloxifene over tamoxifen in some women.
+This is based on the updated STAR trial results that showed diminished benefits of raloxifene compared to tamoxifen after cessation of therapy.
+However, consideration of toxicity may still lead to the choice of raloxifene over tamoxifen in some women.

-If raloxifene is chosen, the NCCN Breast Cancer Risk Reduction Panel recommends use of 60 mg/day.
+If raloxifene is chosen, the NCCN Breast Cancer Risk Reduction Panel recommends use of 60 mg/d.
 Data regarding use of raloxifene to reduce breast cancer risk is limited to healthy postmenopausal women ≥35 years who have a ≥1.7% 5-year risk for breast cancer as determined by the modified Gail model, or who have a history of LCIS.
 The consensus of the NCCN Breast Cancer Risk Reduction Panel is that the risk/benefit ratio for raloxifene use in postmenopausal women at increased risk for breast cancer is influenced by age and comorbid conditions (category 1).
-Since there are no currently available data regarding the efficacy of raloxifene risk reduction in BRCA1/2 mutation carriers and women who have received prior thoracic radiation, use of raloxifene in these populations is designated as a category 2A recommendation by the NCCN Breast Cancer Risk Reduction Panel.
+There are no currently available data regarding the efficacy of raloxifene risk reduction in BRCA1/2 mutation carriers and women who have received prior thoracic radiation.
 Use of raloxifene to reduce breast cancer risk in premenopausal women is inappropriate unless part of a clinical trial.
 The utility of raloxifene as a breast cancer risk-reduction agent in women <35 years of age is not known.
-There are insufficient data on the influence of ethnicity and race on the efficacy and safety of raloxifene as a risk-reduction agent.
+There are insufficient data on the influence of ethnicity and race on the efficacy and safety of raloxifene as a riskreduction agent.

-Overall, risk reduction therapy with tamoxifen and raloxifene has been vastly underutilized.
-148 Women in whom the benefits of risk reduction therapy far outweigh harms include those with AH (both ductal and lobular types) and LCIS.55,73 Women with AH and LCIS have a significantly higher risk of developing invasive breast cancer.
+Overall, risk-reduction therapy with tamoxifen and raloxifene has been vastly underutilized.
+Women in whom the benefits of risk-reduction therapy far outweigh harms include those with AH (both ductal and lobular types) and LCIS.
+Women with AH and LCIS have a significantly higher risk of developing invasive breast cancer.
 The initial and follow-up results of the P-1 study (described in sections above) demonstrated a significant risk reduction in women with AH with tamoxifen therapy.
-73,74 Despite this, a recent study has documented that only 44% of women with AH or LCIS received risk reduction therapy.55 Considering the opportunity that exists for a significant impact of riskreduction therapy on reducing the incidence of breast cancer, the NCCN Panel strongly recommends risk-reduction therapy in women with AH.
+Despite this, a study has documented that only 44% of women with AH or LCIS received risk-reduction therapy.67 Considering the opportunity that exists for a significant impact of risk-reduction therapy on reducing the incidence of breast cancer, the NCCN Panel strongly recommends risk-reduction therapy in women with AH.